 Handing over the red cup to Julianne, I raised my cup up.
 "To us.
 That we never take any moment for grant and remember to allows cherish the many memories to come."

 Hitting each others cup, Julianne said, "Cheers," before taking a few sips of her wine.
-Taking a bigger gulp than usual, I placed my cup down and wiped my sweaty hands.
+I, on the other hand, took a bigger gulp than usual.
+Placing my cup down, I wiped my sweaty hands over my jeans again.

 Breath, my mind tried to calm me.

-Inhaling a deep breath, I finally said with being down on one knee.
+Inhaling a deep breath, I stated down on one knee.
 "Julianne, I want us to start now."

 Her curious eyes shifted back to my voice and suddenly she ungracefully choked on her wine.
 Julianne hoarse voice barely whispered, "Are you??"